xgaia/xgaia.github.io/_site/askomics/jobim/2019/README.md

 --

-- Big Data: Datasets so **large** or **complex** that traditional data processing is inadequate.
+Big Data: Datasets so **large** or **complex** that traditional data processing is inadequate.

 - More than 1500 databases, lack of interoperability, multiple file format
-- We need to integrate public data and project specific data
+- Need to integrate public data and project specific data
+- Integration and query require technical skills and time

+Need a user-friendly interface for data integration and querying

 ![data_deluge](images/data_deluge.png "data_deluge")